 Geography

-Subject Leader: Mrs Whitney
+Subject Leader: Mrs Clarke

 Geography at Airedale Infant School allows our children to develop their use of geographical knowledge and understanding, in order to enhance their locational and place knowledge.
 In our diverse society, children need, more than ever before, to understand their place in the world and how their actions impact the environment.